 6. Revise the proposed text in ST/SG/AC.10/C.3/2019/44 as follows:.

 “The rationale behind excepted quantity provisions is that selected dangerous goods packed in very small quantities, other than articles, with limitations on the quantity per inner packaging and outer packaging and in very robust, tested packaging pose a lesser risk in transport than do the same goods packed in larger volumes, and on this basis some relief from the requirements may be accepted.
-The substances permitted and the provisions applied are based on some 20 years’ experience in air transport, with no reported incidents .
+The substances permitted and the provisions applied are based on some 20 years’ experience in air transport, with no reported incidents criteria established by the International Civil Aviation Organization (ICAO) Dangerous Goods Panel.
 There is no requirement for such dangerous goods to be labelled or for transport document provisions to be met but a suitable mark, based on the established air transport mark, is used to aid identification of packages.

+The Excepted Quantity provisions were first introduced in the International Civil Aviation Technical Instructions (ICAO TI) in 1987 to allow for the transportation of small quantities of dangerous goods by air under relaxed conditions.
+This scheme was later introduced in the Model Regulations for the uninterrupted movement of dangerous goods across all modes.

+These provisions reflect safety considerations pertaining to transportation by air, and, as a result, the quantity limits and packaging requirements for selected dangerous goods are more stringent than those for limited quantities.

 Given the lower level of measures applied, a threshold limit reflective of the quantities allowed on passenger aircraft has been placed on the total quantity of such goods that may be carried on any one cargo transport unit.
 Given the difficulty of calculating whether the threshold is reached based on the very small net mass of dangerous goods contained in each package, that threshold is set, uniquely, simply on the total number of packages of dangerous goods packed in excepted quantities.
 The limit is 1000 packages per cargo transport unit.

 Substances permitted in excepted quantities are based on those that may be transported by passenger aircraft by the 2005-2006 edition of the ICAO Technical Instructions.
 These are: